Nissan Pathfinder: First generation (YD21/WD21; 1985)

-The first generation Pathfinder was introduced in 1985 as a two-door body-on-frame SUV, sharing styling and most components with the Nissan Hardbody Truck.
+The first generation Pathfinder was unveiled in May 1985 and was later introduced in July 1986 as a two-door body-on-frame SUV, for the 1987 model year in the United States.
+It shared styling and most components with the Nissan Hardbody Truck.
 Built on a ladder-type frame, the Pathfinder was Nissan's response to the Chevrolet Blazer, Ford Bronco II, Jeep Cherokee, and non-American SUVs like the Toyota 4Runner, Honda Passport, and the Isuzu MU.

 Before the Pathfinder there was the Nissan Bushmaster (an aftermarket conversion of the Datsun Truck).
 Its optional 4WD system that could be engaged electronically while the vehicle was moving was unique at the time.
 All YD21 Pathfinders were available in both 2WD and manually engaged 4WD configurations, with base models installed with a 2.4 L four-cylinder engine.
-In certain countries, this generation also came with a 2.7 L I4 diesel engine known as the TD27 with the option of a turbocharger installed later in November 1988.
+In certain countries, this generation also came with a 2.7-litre I4 diesel engine known as the TD27 with the option of a turbocharger installed later in November 1988.

-In Japan, it was exclusive to Nissan Bluebird Shop locations, where it was called the Terrano and served as a smaller companion to the larger Nissan Safari.
+In Japan, it was exclusive to Nissan Shop locations, where it was called the Terrano and served as a smaller companion to the larger Nissan Safari.
 While the Pathfinder/Terrano was essentially based on the newly introduced Hardbody truck, the rear five-link coil suspension was borrowed from the Safari to enhance its off-road abilities.
-In addition to the Station Wagon version (two or late four doors), the home market also received a version intended for commercial use called the "Estate Van" (chassis codes beginning with the letter "V").
+In addition to the Station Wagon version (two or later four doors), the home market also received a version intended for commercial use called the "Estate Van" (chassis codes beginning with the letter "V").
 The two-door version was available with the Nissan VG30i V6, which produces 140 PS at 4800 rpm in Japanese market specifications.